 Each weekend there’s at least a couple of farmers markets held in Daylesford and the surrounding country towns.

-The Daylesford Sunday Market is on every Sunday, from 8am to 1pm, at Daylesford Railways Station on Raglan Street.
+The Daylesford Sunday Market is on every Sunday, from 8am to 3pm (closing earlier during bad weather), at Daylesford Railways Station on Raglan Street.
 Alternatively, check out the Trentham Farmers’ Market on the 3rd Saturday of the month, or the Woodend Farmers’ Market on the 1st Saturday of the month.

 Well-behaved dogs on a leash are generally permitted, although sometimes rules do change.

-There’s no shortage of dog-friendly cafes and pubs around Daylesford, whether you’re looking for someone for lunch or to just enjoy a coffee or cider.
+There’s no shortage of dog-friendly cafes and restaurants around Daylesford, whether you’re looking for somewhere to enjoy a meal or just a coffee.

 Wombat Hill House at the Wombat Hill Botanic Gardens in the centre of Daylesford is open from Friday to Tuesday from 9am to 3:30pm.
-With a simple, fresh seasonal menu that focuses on local produce, the semi-enclosed outdoor area is dog-friendly – just ask to let your pup in by the separate gate.
+They have a simple, fresh seasonal menu that focuses on local produce.
+The semi-enclosed outdoor area is dog-friendly – just ask to let your pup in by the separate gate.

 Dog-Friendly Accommodation Around Daylesford